JeffRice/reactUI/README.md

-This readme first describes the behavior of the server including the details of the routes it provides, which will show you what the data looks like, and the the section [The UI](#the-ui) details the UI functionality available to implement in your project.
+This readme first describes the behavior of the server including the details of the routes it provides, which will show you what the data looks like.
+The section [The UI](#the-ui) then details the UI you will implement on top of this server.

 # The provided server